 - Am I taking on too much and exhausting my bodily reserves (adrenal fatigue)?

-- How high are my physical and emotional stress levels?
+- How high are my stress levels?

 - Am I asking for what I need and speaking my truth in a healthy way?